Speak to one of our experts

 Arriving in Bergen

-Beautiful Bergen, Norway's former capital, is a perfect city to explore on foot.
-Bryggen - the old Hanseatic wharf, and a UNESCO World Heritage site - still has the old harbour timber buildings, whilst other attractions include the funicular up Mount Floyen, with stunning views when you reach the top, and the busy fish market.
+Beautiful Bergen, Norway’s former capital, is a perfect city to explore on foot.
+Bryggen – the old Hanseatic wharf, and a UNESCO World Heritage site – still has the old harbour timber buildings, whilst other attractions include the funicular up Mount Floyen and the busy fish market.

 What we love

 Scenic's second ocean ship builds on the technological advances of the original Scenic Eclipse, and features a new sun deck pool and a larger submarine.
-We couldn't be more excited about the advances that this ship represents, and the way it will be able to enhance already thrilling itineraries.
+As on board Scenic Eclipse, you can expect spacious suites, a fantastic range of dining options, and an indulgent spa.

 Tailor-make your trip